Head to Head Review: Deutsche Börse (DBOEY) versus Its Rivals

-Deutsche Börse (OTCMKTS: DBOEY) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its rivals?
-We will compare Deutsche Börse to similar businesses based on the strength of its risk, institutional ownership, valuation, analyst recommendations, earnings, profitability and dividends.
+Deutsche Börse (OTCMKTS: DBOEY) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its peers?
+We will compare Deutsche Börse to related companies based on the strength of its risk, profitability, earnings, institutional ownership, dividends, analyst recommendations and valuation.

-72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by institutional investors.
-6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

-This is a breakdown of current ratings and target prices for Deutsche Börse and its rivals, as provided by MarketBeat.
+This is a breakdown of current recommendations for Deutsche Börse and its peers, as provided by MarketBeat.com.

 |Sell Ratings